biharygergo/card-estimator/src/cli/data/20231007_how-to-use-planning-poker-to-improve-sprint-planning.md

 ## Tips for using Planning Poker effectively

 - **Use a Fibonacci sequence.** Planning Poker cards are typically numbered in a Fibonacci sequence, such as 0, 1, 2, 3, 5, 8, 13, 21, 34, 55, and 89.
 This sequence helps to avoid the tendency to estimate in whole numbers.
-You can even decide on your own card deck, which is supported by most online tools as well.
+You can learn more about different estimation techniques in our [comparison guide](/knowledge-base/comparing-agile-estimation-techniques).
 - **Use relative estimates.** Planning Poker estimates are relative to each other, rather than to a specific unit of time.
 This helps to avoid the problem of overestimating or underestimating complex tasks.
 - **Don't be afraid to say "I don't know."** If you don't have enough information to estimate a user story, it's okay to say so.
 The goal of Planning Poker is to get a rough estimate of the effort required, not to be precise.
 When played online, you can add a "Pass" card to the deck to represent this vote.
 - **Don't be afraid to change your mind.** If you hear new information during the discussion phase, you can change your estimate.
 The goal is to reach a consensus on an estimate that everyone is comfortable with.